linuskjk/CableProbe/README.md

 3D print the provided STL files.

 Both PLA and PETG work perfectly fine.
 I recommend using PLA.
-I printed the case already the friction fit works perfectly fine and the battery mount fits exactly as it should also the code and pcb are working perfectly too I tested it all already.
+I have already printed and tested the case.
+The friction fit works perfectly, and the battery mount fits exactly as intended.
+The PCB and firmware have also been tested and are working correctly.

 ## Programming